 Florida: Lake Tohopekaliga

 Florida’s Lake Tohopekaliga is a great place to see wildlife — with turtles, alligators, osprey and bald eagles among the natural residents of this 18,810-acre lake.
 Taking one of the many airboat rides available is a great way to explore it.
-A popular spot for bass fishing, it’s also a lake with a lot of history, which you’ll see if you visit Makinson Island Park — or take in the nearby Osceola County Pioneer Village at Shingle Creek.
+A popular spot for bass fishing, it’s also a lake with a lot of history, which you’ll see if you visit Makinson Island.

 Georgia: Lake Allatoona